dtomlinson91/street_group_tech_test/docs/dataflow/scaling.md

 In addition to creating the mapping table `(key, value)` pairs, we also save these pairs to BigQuery at this stage.
 We then yield the element as it is currently written to allow the subsequent stages to make use of this data.

-Remove the condense mapping table stage as it is no longer needed.
+Remove the condense mapping table stage as it is no longer needed (which also saves a bit of time).

 Instead of using: